AnticOwl/anticowl.github.io/_posts/2025-05-13-Borderlands-GOTY-Enhanced.md

 <div> </div>

 ### Take A Screenshot
 This is in fact pretty simple.
+Press `Page Down` when you start your gaming session and leave it on.
+So, when you feel taking a shot, do the following:
 * Pause the game.
 * Press `Delete` to disable the HUD
 * Press `Insert` to detach and activate the camera movement